-The most important thing when choosing the type of strap, is that it is extensible and long enough so that you can adjust it according to whether you dive with a more or less thick suit or even without sleeves.
+The most important thing when choosing the type of strap is that it is extensible and long enough so that you can adjust it according to whether you dive with a more or less thick suit or even without sleeves.

 If not, think that you will have to change the strap every time you dive with a different suit or if you want to use the watch out of the water.

-For the rest, the choice of belt material will depend on your tastes and preferences: from the most classic solid steel belts to the most modern silicone options, including nylon, etc.
+For the rest, the choice of belt material will depend on your tastes and preferences: from the most classic solid steel belts to the most advanced silicone options, including nylon, etc.

 - Is the watch water resistant?
 To what depth?